What is Anxiety?

 - Common symptoms of GAD are:

-- Activities, such as daily work, study, performance, day-to-day events. etc. may lead to intense anxiety
+- Activities, such as daily work, study, performance, and day-to-day events. etc. may lead to intense anxiety

 - Nervousness and restlessness in trifles